Quantifying Interstellar Extinction at High Galactic Latitudes: Results and Model Validation With Real Data

 We can analyse the amount of extinction which remains after this transformation.
-We find a median value of $A_0=0.12$ for this transformed sample.
-We query the Planck \citep{Planck} dust map for the Galactic coordinates of each of the stars in this sample and find a mean value of $A_V=0.13$.
-Thus, having highly accurate, independent constraints of effective temperature will be useful in calibrating the extinction zero-point of a region.
-We can calibrate the exponential extinction prior by setting $\lambda=8.5$, so that we expect sources to have low extinction, but the prior mean extinction is approximately $A_0\approx 0.12$.
-If we fit our model with this revised prior we will have effective temperatures calibrated to GES's values.
+We find a median value of $A_0=0.12$ mag for this transformed sample.
+We query the Planck \citep{Planck} dust map for the Galactic coordinates of each of the stars in this sample and find a mean value of $A_0=0.13$ mag.
+Thus, having highly accurate, independent constraints of effective temperature will be useful in calculating the mean extinction of a set of stars.
+If we look to regions where we expect negligible extinction and have stars with reliable effective temperatures, we can use this information to infer the distribution of the model inaccuracies in the photometry $\sigma_{\text{floor}}$.

-We note, however, that without an extinction-independent method to derive accurate effective temperatures, a full posterior over these parameters is necessary to constrain a variation in extinction.
-Moreover, if using point estimates of the effective temperature and extinction one needs to be particularly careful what prior information has been included to derive those values.
+If using spectroscopic estimates of the effective temperature and extinction one needs to be particularly careful what information has been included to derive those values.
 Extinction values, as point estimates, derived from GES are incompatible with point estimates of the effective temperatures from LAMOST as they assume different assumptions about extinction.
-Moreover, calibration does not change our posterior uncertainty on the parameters.
-We recommend calibrating to effective temperatures in this manner, as opposed to directly using the effective temperature as a spectroscopic constraint.
-We will see that if we wish to use a spectroscopic constraint directly, it is highly dependent on the bounds of the constraint.